cdkini/pypcmgr/README.md

   -r, --recursive         Recursively run all configured tools

-  --reset                 Resets any pre-commit hooks made by pypcmgr and deletes .pypcmgrconfig
+  --reset                 Reset any pre-commit hooks made by pypcmgr and delete .pypcmgrconfig
 ```

 ## Updates